meta-space-org/playnetwork/docs/server/README.md

 A Room represents own [pc.Application] context, with a list of joined [User]s.

 ### <a href='./Rooms.md'>Rooms</a>
-Interface with a list of all [Room]s and new rooms creation logic.
+Interface with a list of server [Room]s and an interface to create new rooms.

 ### <a href='./User.md'>User</a>
-User interface which is created for each individual connection and cross connection to a [PlayNetwork]
+User interface which is created for each individual connection and inter-connections to a [PlayNetwork].

 ### <a href='./Users.md'>Users</a>
 Interface of all [User]s currently connected to a server.
+As well as for handling new user authentication.

 [pc.ScriptType]: https://developer.playcanvas.com/en/api/pc.ScriptType.html